-Sport The sport is canoeing, kayaking and all paddling activities.
-National Federation Federation Member National Federation of the International Canoe Federation.
-National Association Paddle UK (PUK), Paddle Northern Ireland (PNI), Paddle Cymru or I Scotland (PS) Discipline A discipline is a branch of a sport comprising one (1) or several ever Canoe Sprint, Canoe Slalom).
-Competition The competition runs from the start of the first event to the completion the last event of a discipline, excluding the Opening and Clo Ceremonies.
+0 .
+779 Sport The sport is canoeing, kayaking and all paddling activities.
+National Federation Member National Federation of the International Canoe Federation.
+National Association Paddle UK (PUK), Paddle Northern Ireland (PNI), Paddle Cymru or Paddle Scotland (PS) Discipline A discipline is a branch of a sport comprising one (1) or several events (e.g. Canoe Sprint, Canoe Slalom).
+Competition The competition runs from the start of the first event to the completion of the last event of a discipline, excluding the Opening and Closing Ceremonies.
 UK All events completed at a site on a weekend.
-Race A single set of Events Athlete or player Male or female athlete In Canoe Polo refer to player Gender Men or Women Boat A boat is the watercraft used to practice canoeing (e.g. canoe, kayak, A single boat: a boat with only one (1) place for an athlete (e.g. single).
-A crew boat: a boat with more than one (1) place for an athle canoe four).
+Race A single set of Events Athlete or player Male or female athlete In Canoe Polo refer to player Gender r Men or Women Boat A boat is the watercraft used to practice canoeing (e.g. canoe, kayak, SUP): A single boat: a boat with only one (1) place for an athlete (e.g. kayak single).
+A crew boat: a boat with more than one (1) place for an athlete (e.g. canoe four).
 Age group e.g. junior, under 21, under 23, masters depending on each discipline